MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-add-group-with-pdl.md

 For example:

-If you wan to create a group site in your Australtia location, you can go to https://ContosoAUS-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/siteManagement
+If you want to create a group site in your Australia location, you can go to https://ContosoAUS-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/siteManagement

 1. Select **+ Create**.
 2. Follow the process to create a group site.